 Another version of this type of mistake frequently occurs at larger wineries, which often have to place their order for label printing before the winemaking staff has finalized the blend.
 Sometimes, everybody’s best guess is just not within legal tolerances for error!
 In addition, even when the blend is already made before the labels are printed, there’s always the possibility of mathematical mistakes when calculating appellation, varietal, or vintage percentages.
 There are many other examples of this type of mistake, far too numerous to mention.

 While it is tempting to hope such mistakes might remain unnoticed, there are compelling reasons to apply for a use up.
-ATF exercises a second, completely independent level of label review in the form of a product integrity audit.
-In this review, ATF inspectors visit the winery to ensure that label approval has not been forgotten (yes, that also happens sometimes!) and that the labels being used are correct for the wine inside the bottle.
+TTB exercises a second, completely independent level of label review in the form of a product integrity audit.
+In this review, TTB inspectors visit the winery to ensure that label approval has not been forgotten (yes, that also happens sometimes!) and that the labels being used are correct for the wine inside the bottle.
 While not every label is reviewed by an inspector, labels are randomly chosen for examination and inspectors seem to have a sixth sense for picking problematic samples.
 Winery records are then carefully reviewed to determine if the selected bottle of wine is entitled to the claims made on its label.

-While it may seem like a hassle to ask for a label use up, the situation is worse if the erroneous label is caught by ATF during an audit.
+While it may seem like a hassle to ask for a label use up, the situation is worse if the erroneous label is caught by TTB during an audit.
 At that point, not only do you need to get that use up—in a hurry—but you also have to deal with being written up for a violation.
-It's even more of a hassle, if not downright embarrassing, to be asking for forgiveness.
+It’s even more of a hassle, if not downright embarrassing, to be asking for forgiveness.
 You will have to write a repentant letter explaining why the mistake was made and what steps you plan to take to avoid repeating it in the future, and you can also face possible penalties.
-Plus, you have to live with your history of violations, which stay in the winery's "prejudice file" even after they have been resolved.
+Plus, you have to live with your history of violations, which stay in the winery’s “prejudice file” even after they have been resolved.
 In contrast, the winery is not considered to be in violation when it discovers and corrects its own labeling boo-boos.
 Asking for permission before being caught rather than forgiveness later shows your willingness to self-comply and actually enhances your reputation.